Tina Neal, Brown Class of 1981: The Extraordinary 2018 Eruption of Kīlauea Volcano, Hawaii

 Commencement Forum with Award-Winning Playwrights Lynn Nottage '86 and Adam Bock AM'89

 Brown alumnae/i continue to take the theater world by storm, capturing some of theater's most prestigious prizes.
 No issue – from race to gender roles to religion – is off-limits.
 How do they do it?
-Lynn Nottage'86, recipient of the 2007 MacArthur Genius Grant and 2009 Pulitzer Prize, whose plays include Ruined, Intimate Apparel, and Crumbs from the Table of Joy and OBIE winner Adam Bock AM’89, author of the plays The Receptionist, The Thugs, and A Small Fire among others, join us for a no holds barred conversation about how they write to inspire, provoke, and engage theater audiences around the world.
+Lynn Nottage'86, recipient of the 2007 MacArthur Genius Grant and 2009 Pulitzer Prize, whose plays include Ruined, Intimate Apparel, and Crumbs from the Table of Joy and OBIE winner Adam Bock AM’89, author of the plays The Receptionist, The Thugs, and A Small Fire among others, engaged in a no holds barred conversation about how they write to inspire, provoke, and engage theater audiences around the world.

 Moderated by Eng-Beng Lim, Assistant Professor of Theatre arts and Performance Studies.